 Once you establish a few points in each category, the goal is to try and find ways to maximize your strengths and use them to reduce weaknesses.
 You also want to take advantage of your opportunities to avoid and/or minimize threats.

 By now you have a good sense of what your goals are, who you choose to target and where they access and receive information.
-You have also analyzed our strengths and weaknesses, saw what opportunities you can take advantage of and listed possible threats that can endanger your project.
+You have also analyzed your strengths and weaknesses, saw what opportunities you can take advantage of, and listed possible threats that can endanger your project.
 Here is where you can decide what tactics you will use to fill up the house during the run.
 These tactics are specific actionable items that you can implement as a way to meet the goals defined above.
 This is where you would typically list your strategy for advertising, promotions, publicity and public relations.